Large values of cusp forms on GL(n): Outline of proofs

 \subsubsection{Sketch of proof of Proposition \ref{ess supp}}

-To establish the rapid decay of $f$ high in the cusp, one first expands $f$ in its Fourier-Whittaker expansion.
+To establish the rapid decay of $f$ high in the cusp, one first expands $f$ in its Fourier-Whittaker expansion, see \S\ref{sec:ess sup}.
 One must then check that every term in the expansion is itself evaluated high enough into the cusp for the decay estimates of Theorem \ref{whitt supp} to apply; this is an exercise in reduction theory, which we carry out for $\GL_3(\R)$.
 In this way, the decay estimate on Whittaker functions of Theorem \ref{whitt supp} transfers, at least for $n=3$, to the cusp form $f$.

-To deduce an upper bound on the sup norm of $f$ from a quantitative estimate of its essential support, we argue as follows.
+To deduce an upper bound on the sup norm of $f$ from a quantitative estimate of its essential support, we argue as follows, see \eqref{uniform Sarnak} for details.
 First recall a result of Sarnak \cite{SaMo} which states that a cusp form $f$ of eigenvalue $\lambda$ on a compact locally symmetric space of dimension $d$ and rank $r$ satisfies

 In fact, this holds for non-compact locally symmetric spaces as well, as long as one restricts to nice enough bounded subsets, such as geodesic balls.
 The key is that the quantitative dependence of the implied constant on the injectivity radius in \eqref{d-r-omega} is rather easy to explicate.
 So we simply go through Sarnak's proof of \eqref{d-r-omega} on the \emph{truncation} of $\Gamma\backslash S_3$ to the essential support of $f$, since it has positive calculable global injectivity radius.